cosinekitty/sapphire/Pop.md

 ![Pop context menu](images/pop_menu.png)

-It allows you to manually sync channels, control the output channel count, and select the output pulse mode.
+It allows you to perform the following actions:

 ## Sync polyphonic channels